 As a research participant, you give the researchers associated with AP the right to process the personal data you have shared for research purposes, in accordance with this statement.

-You also agree that the results of the research project become the property of AP or the research originator, in order to use your data, answers and/or test results in the most appropriate way for our projects.
+You also agree that the results of the research project become the property of AP or, when applicable, the research originator.
+This allows us to fully use these results for the research purposes associated with our projects.

 3. What data do we collect about you?